Breaking news is the one content type AI can’t replace

 We're launching a new dinner series for media and communications leaders that tackles the emerging field of GEO.

 For decades, “good enough” content worked.
 A well-optimized article, a competent explanation of a topic, or a detailed blog post could still earn rankings and drive organic traffic.
-What do 1,000 journalists and PR pros know about AI that you don't?
-They took AI Quick Start, a 1-hour live class from The Media Copilot.
-94% …
+Key Takeaways That era has ended.
+Today, authenticity and radical transparency set the competitive baseline for content that ranks and delivers measurable results to businesses.
+With generative …

 No-code agents still demand builder instincts, and the gap is widening between those who shape workflows and those forced to adapt.
 (Credit: Google Gemini)